 At Ellis Medicine, we want to do everything possible to ensure that our patients get better quickly and safely.
 So we ask that you honor these guidelines when visiting a loved one or friend.

-Emergency department, outpatient services and surgical services will still be one visitor, per patient.
+Emergency department, outpatient services and surgical services will continue to be one visitor per patient.

 There are compassionate care exceptions for certain patients which include:

 - Neonatal Intensive Care Unit (NICU) patients may have one birth parent plus one significant other who must remain in the room for the duration of the visit.

 - Pediatric patients/minors under age 18 may have two designated support persons with them, which includes the emergency department, inpatient and outpatient settings.

 - Behavioral Health areas (C2, C3, B3) will have two visitors per patient between the hours of 6 PM and 8 PM.

 - Patients with disruptive behavior, in which a family member is key to their care, may have two visitors.